google/go-cloud/internal/website/content/howto/pubsub/subscribe.md

 ---
-title: "Subscribe to Receive Messages from a Topic"
+title: "Subscribe to Messages from a Topic"
 date: 2019-03-26T09:44:33-07:00
 lastmod: 2019-07-29T12:00:00-07:00
 weight: 2